morganrivers/noise_masking/README.md

 ## Usage

 Run the script, and it will automatically record audio, generate a spectrogram, fetch audio statistics, and play back audio with volume adjusted in real-time based on your system volume.
-The script is intended to be used as is, and further modification might be required for more specific use cases.

 It adjusts to alterations of system volume every half second.